rupesh-bawane-work/profile/README.md

 - 👨‍💻 Data Analyst @ IDFC FIRST Bank, Mumbai                                             (Jul'21 - Sep'24)

-- 💬 Ask me about **Data, Business, Economics, Python, R, SAS, SQL and Tableau**, PowerBI
+- 💬 Ask me about **Data, Business, Economics, Python, R, SAS, SQL, Tableau and PowerBI**

-- For my on job projects list please check CV and you can find some sample codes in repository (sample_codes)
+- 📝 For my on job projects list please check CV and you can find some sample codes in repository (sample_codes)

+- ⛱️ In my free hours I develop some fun websites, which you can check in main repository and I love cycling

 - 📫 How to reach me **rupesh.bawane.work@gmail.com**